TJ231IT/Active-Directory-Project/README.md

 ![Active Directory Project Diagram1 drawio](https://github.com/user-attachments/assets/cf12b08f-388c-470b-9e4a-29d7a1a7183e)

 The Active Directory Project aimed to created a basic understanding of how Active Directory is used in a real world environment.
 To do this, I created 3 virtual machines on Microsoft Azure.
 I was able to create two 2022 windows machines and one instance of Ubuntu.
-One Windows machine was meant to act as the user machine, and the other acted as the Active Directory Domain Controller.
+One Windows machine (Test Machine in the image above) was meant to act as the user machine, and the other acted as the Active Directory Domain Controller.
 This is where I would be able to create new users,reset/change passwords, or unlock users in the Windows Active Directory.
 I used the UBUNTU machine to download Splunk and used that as a way to monitor traffic between the machines, and see detailed information about successful log-ons.

 ### Skills Learned